verbb/formie/docs/guides/integrations/re-run-failed-integrations-from-the-control-panel.md

 Enable **Send Email Alert for Failed Integration** under **Formie → Settings → Integrations** so your team is notified when failures happen automatically — you may not need to discover them by checking each submission.

-## Re-run from the submission edit screen
+## Re-Run from the Submission Edit Screen

 1. Go to **Formie → Submissions** and open the submission.
 2. In the sidebar, find the **Integrations** dropdown (visible when the form has enabled payload integrations and the submission is not spam or incomplete).